-Engineer brings to Southern Miss more than 20 years of coaching experience at the collegiate, Davis Cup, Federation Cup, National and International levels.
+Engineer holds 20 years of coaching experience at the collegiate, Davis Cup, Federation Cup, National and International levels before his time at Southern Miss.
+Engineer has trained at the highest of level including multiple national teams and three Davis Cup teams.

 From 1991-2002, he held several administrative and coaching positions with elite clubs and academies in India, Thailand and Malaysia.